Portsmouth Divorce Attorneys

 Divorce is never anyone’s first choice, and the road to divorce can be long and painful.
 In addition to the dissolution of your relationship, you are also dealing with the division of assets, spousal support, potentially child support and visitation, and any other items addressed in your marital agreement.

-Contested vs. Uncontested Divorce in Virginia
+Virginia Contested vs Uncontested Divorce

 Contested divorces are more complicated, and occur when ex-spouses are in the midst of custody or property disputes.
 Contested divorces can be incredibly painful, as well as difficult to resolve, and require experienced, knowledgeable legal counsel from divorce lawyers in Portsmouth, Virginia.
+The reasons for a contested divorce may include:

 - Cruelty or abuse